Does Having a Last Will and Testament Mean You Get To Avoid Probate?

 Related Post: Connecticut Probate Process for Dummies

-What Assets Fall Under Probate Court jurisdiction?
+Which Assets Fall Under Probate Court Jurisdiction?

 When it comes to joint bank accounts, the decedent’s name could be easily removed from the account, with the submission of a death certificate.

 However, in the case of joint ownership of a house, for example, Paperwork provided by the Probate court will need to be filed with the town clerk and recorded on the land records in order to change the ownership status of the property.

 Many married couples may think that no action is needed when one of them passes away because they both owned the house, thereby hoping they can avoid probate altogether.
 But, if the surviving spouse will need to sell the home at any point, they would not be able to do so with the decedent’s name still on the deed.

 Related Post: So You Inherited A Property.
 Now What?

 If the decedent completed paperwork, typically directly with the financial institution, to name a beneficiary or POD (“payable on death”) or TOD (“transfer on death”), that asset passes directly to the named beneficiary without the Will or probate court involvement.

 Assets that most commonly include beneficiary designations are life insurance and retirement accounts, such as IRAs and 401(k)’s.